 Sergeant-at-Arms: The Sergeant-at-Arms has an important duty within the Student Branch – to maintain order at meetings.
 They also provide refreshments for the social prior to the meeting and clean up after those refreshments.

 Historian: The Historian will collect, and hold in good faith, member resumes for compiling a club resume book of Branch members in good standing.
 The resume book will be distributed to company representatives when the club attends tours and speakers.
-The Historian is also the chair on the AEM committee and is responsible for writing the Branch AEM Report each year.
+The Historian is also responsible for compiling and annual report of club activities.

-Webmaster: The Webmaster will maintain and update the website for the Branch with pictures submitted by club members.
-The website will be a place to list the club officers and upcoming meetings and events.
+Webmaster: The Webmaster will maintain and update the web presence for the Branch with pictures submitted by club members.
+This includes the Branch website and any social media accounts.

 Grillmaster: The Grillmaster coordinates the operation of a large propane grill owned by the Student Branch.
-The Grillmaster’s responsibilities are to maintain and operate the grill during cookouts and clean up afterwards.
-Grillmaster will organize all food not assigned by a third part caterer or other Branch committee for all the Branch’s activities.
+The Grillmaster’s responsibilities are to maintain and operate the grill during cookouts.
+Grillmaster will organize all food not assigned by a third party caterer or other Branch committee for all the Branch’s activities.
 The Grillmaster keeps the grill in good working condition at all times to make it representative of a professional society.
 The Grillmaster also oversees the grilling team that volunteers to help with events.
 These events are approved by the members of the Student Branch.